7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 2.md

 ```
 $ chmod u+x run.sh
 ```
-Now, I can run my program like this:
+Now, I can run my elrang program like this:
 ```
 $ ./run.sh
 ```
-And if I need to run my program again, I just hit the up arrow on my keyboard, which will scroll to the previous command, then I hit Return.
+And if I need to run my program again, I can just hit the up arrow on my keyboard, which will scroll to the previous command, then I hit Return.
 No more typing in the shell!

-(Sometimes I need to spawn() the test function to keep the shell from freezing, say when I want to check `i()`.
-If the shell is unresponsive when I run my `test()` function, and I need the shell to be responsive, then I create a function called `test_init()`, which spawns my `test()` function; then I substitute the name `test_init` in place of `test` in my shell script.
+(Note that sometimes I need to spawn() the test function to keep the shell from freezing, say when I want to check `i()`.
+If the shell is unresponsive after I run my shell script, and I need the shell to be responsive, then I create a function called `test_init()`, which just spawns my `test()` function; then I substitute the name `test_init` in place of `test` in my shell script.
 Just keep that in mind when you use the shell script.)